 • European Travel Adaptor – European travel adaptor for your electronics

 • Camera/photography gear – Europe is very photogenic so don’t forget to bring your camera!
-If you are traveling alone or as a couple, you might want to to take a selfie stick/portable tripod to take photos of yourself.
+If you are traveling alone or as a couple, you might want to bring a selfie stick/portable tripod to take photos of yourself.
 Don’t forget to bring an extra memory card.

 • Scarf – A lightweight scarf will keep you warm on chilly summer nights or places with too much air-conditioning.
 A scarf is also useful when visiting churches or cathedrals which require women to cover their shoulders.